 That magic word again, tasteful lingerie,

-Anything else that the model and I agree is both fun and artistically valid, so long as we stay this side of pornography or extreme fetish.
-At the moment, I'm just beginning to try my hand at body painting, and am especially interested in completing a few body painting projects for my portfolio.
+Anything else that the model and I agree is both fun and artistically valid, so long as we stay this side of pornography.
+At the moment, I'm just beginning to try my hand at both video and body painting, and am especially interested in completing a few body painting projects for my portfolio.
+I also frequently shoot with no purpose in mind other than to experiment with something I haven't done yet and/or to improve my skill set.
+I'm a big believer in targeting my efforts and staying on the path, but sometimes it's beneficial to just stop and smell the roses, so I try to leave time for that as well.

-It's been my experience that models who are comfortable enough to work with some degree of nudity tend to be more comfortable and expressive in the use of their bodies than those who do not.
-While I enjoy shooting nudes, I don't enjoy making models uncomfortable.
+If you’re like most people, you probably went straight to the portfolio before reading this, so you’ve already noticed that much of what I shoot involves some degree of nudity.
+Not only do I find the human body both beautiful and fascinating, but it's been my experience that models who are comfortable enough to work with some degree of nudity tend to be more comfortable and expressive in the use of their bodies than those who do not, even when not shooting nudes.
+While I enjoy shooting nudes, that's not all I shoot.
+Whether or not you shoot nudes and if you do, the degree of nudity, is up to you.
 It's your body; it's your face; it's your decision.
-I will always ask since many models are ambivalent on the question of nudity, (how much, how soon, with whom, etc).
-As far as I'm concerned, skin is just another costume, so if I ask you if you can shoot nude, implied, lingerie or bathing suit, it's pretty much the same as asking if you have the wardrobe to shoot evening gowns, grunge, ethnic costumes, etc. Much better, IMHO, to get these questions out of the way in advance.
+I don’t have a heck of a lot of rules other than that we both have to be comfortable in whatever we do.
+I will always ask since many models are ambivalent on the question of nudity (how much, how soon, with whom, etc).
+As far as I'm concerned, skin is just another costume, so if I ask you if you can shoot nude, implied, lingerie or bathing suit, it's pretty much the same as asking if you shoot evening gowns, grunge, ethnic costumes, etc. Much better, IMHO, to get these questions out of the way in advance.
 So if we are to shoot together, it's essential that we communicate, preferably in a sit-down, face-to-face meeting, but if that's not practical, at least in-depth communication via either email or telephone.
 Saves a lot of misunderstanding later on.

 How I like to work-